shahed517/shahed517.github.io/README.md

-This is the source code to my personal website: https://shahed517.github.io/ It has basically been adapted from the source code of Jon Barron's public academic website: https://jonbarron.info/.
+This is the source code to my personal website: https://shahed517.github.io/.

+It has been adapted from the source code of Jon Barron's public academic website: https://jonbarron.info/.